Mano Murthy

 Mano Murthy is an Indian musician and composer in the Kannada film industry.
 He is best known for his songs in Mungaru Male, one of the biggest hits in the Kannada industry.

 Before moving onto becoming a composer, he was an entrepreneur, having co-founded three companies in California.
 He was a programmer in Microsoft.
 His latest venture, an IP security provider called Allegro Systems, was acquired by Cisco Systems.
 He has judged many reality shows such as Fresh Voice of Karnataka, Saagardaache Sapthaswara and others.

 Early life and education

 Murthy had nurtured deep interest in music since a young age.
 He used to play drums when he was an undergrad electrical engineering student at UVCE, Bangalore University.
 He went to the US for graduate studies at the University of California, Davis and Stanford University.

 Film career

 He started his music career with composing music for the movie America!
 America! directed by Nagathihalli Chandrashekhar.
 The songs of this movie became popular, most notable being the songs "America America" and "Nooru Janmaku".

 He went on to compose music for the movie Nanna Preethiya Hudugi.
 The song Car Car of this movie was a big hit.
 He also composed the Music for National award-winning Movie Preethi Prema Pranaya, and the superhit Comedy movie Jokefalls.
-Some of the popular songs are Gandhavathi and Naguvina Loka Idu.
-In spite of these hit songs, his name remained relatively unknown in Kannada filmdom.
-However Mungaru male which became the most successful box office hit in Kannada film industry at that time earning Rs.
+In spite of these hit films, his name remained relatively unknown in Kannada filmdom.
+However Mungaru Male which became the most successful box office hit in Kannada film industry at that time earning Rs.
 750 million brought Mano murthy into limelight.
 It earned him enormous popularity and critical acclaim.

 Next came another super hit movie Cheluvina Chithara (2007) which gave him much more fame.
 The quality of music and melody in songs makes him the favourite choice by producers.
 He also composed music for a Hindi movie in 2005 which did not take off unfortunately.